1. Get started

 Columns when importing activities

-The short name is autogenerated based on imported name.
-Otherwise, you can specify it the first time that item appears, e.g. "English {Eng}" will add a new subject called "English" and a short name will be set to "Eng".
+The short name is autogenerated based on the imported name.
+Alternatively, you can specify it the first time that item appears.
+For example, "English {Eng}" will add a new subject called "English" and a short name will be set to "Eng".

 • Choose Import > Activities